Donald McNeely Center presents entrepreneur awards to outstanding graduates

 August 12, 2013

-The Donald McNeely Center for Entrepreneurship of the College of Saint Benedict and Saint John's University will present its second Entrepreneur of the Year awards to outstanding graduates at a luncheon on Thursday, Sept.
-6, at Saint Anthony Main Event Center in Minneapolis.
+The Donald McNeely Center for Entrepreneurship of the College of Saint Benedict and Saint John's University will present its third Entrepreneur of the Year awards to outstanding graduates at a luncheon from 11:15 a.m.-2 p.m. on Thursday, Sept.
+5, at the Depot Renaissance Minneapolis Hotel.

-The CSB Entrepreneur of the Year award will be presented to Margaret Murphy, president and chief operating officer of Olson.
-The SJU Entrepreneur of the Year award will be presented to Cary Musech, founder and managing principal of Tonka Bay Equity Partners.
-The CSB/SJU Social Entrepreneur of the Year award will be presented to Joe Cavanaugh, founder and CEO of Youth Frontiers.
+The CSB Entrepreneur of the Year award will be presented to Lisa Spoden, president and CEO of Strategic Implementation Solutions.
+The SJU Entrepreneur of the Year award will be presented to Michael J. Wethington, president and CEO of Outsell, LLC.
+The CSB/SJU Social Entrepreneur of the Year award will be presented to Bill Kling, president emeritus of American Public Media Group.

 The CSB and SJU Entrepreneur of the Year awards recognize the achievements of CSB and SJU graduates, respectively, who best exemplify the ideals of entrepreneurship by starting and successfully managing one or more businesses in a way that demonstrates notable entrepreneurial characteristics and achievements while practicing Benedictine values in the workplace and in their lives.